ietf-rats-wg/eat/draft-ietf-rats-eat.md

 To incorporate a UCCS token in a surrounding JSON token, the UCCS token claims should be translated from CBOR to JSON.
 To incorporate an Unsecured JWT into a surrounding CBOR-format token, the null-security JOSE should be removed and the claims translated from JSON to CBOR.

+#### Detached Submodules

+This type of submodule consists of a digest made using a cryptographic hash of a set of claims that is conveyed separately.

+The input to the digest is exactly the encoded form of a non-token submodule described above.
+It can be a deeply nested EAT that may even contain other detached submodules.

+One reason for this is to facilitate the implementation of a very small and secure attester, perhaps purely in hardware.
+This small, secure attester implements COSE signing and only a few claims, perhaps just UEID and hardware identification.
+It has inputs for digests of submodules, perhaps 32-byte hardware registers.
+Software running on the device constructs larger claim sets, perhaps very large, encodes them and digests them.
+The digests are written into the small secure attesters registers.
+The EAT produced by the small secure attester only contains the UEID, hardware identification and digests and is thus simple enough to be implemented in hardware.
+Probably, every data item in it is of fixed length.

+The larger claim sets will not be as secure as those originating in hardware block, but the key material and hardware-based claims will be.
+It is possible for the hardware to enforce access control on the digest registers so that some of the larger claims can be more secure.
+For example, one register may be writable only by the TEE so the detached claims from the TEE will have TEE-level security.

+The detached submodule is an array of two data items, a COSE algorithm identifier and a byte string containing the digest.

+The detached submodule is distinguished from the other types by it being an array.

+A DEB, described in {{DEB}}  may be used to convey detached EAT submodules and the EAT with their digests.
+Other protocols may also be used to convey detached EAT submodules.

 ### No Inheritance

 The subordinate modules do not inherit anything from the containing